 Antoninus Pius (reign: 138 - 161 AD)

-Antonius continued Hadrian's policies.
-He maintained his humanitarian laws and promoted culture and knowledge.
-For example, he built theaters, set up financial rewards for teachers of philosophy.
-He also expanded the empire in England by conquering southern Scotland and building the Antonine Wall.
+Antoninus Pius continued Hadrian's policies, promoting culture and knowledge.
+He built theaters, set up financial rewards for philosophy teachers, and expanded the empire in England by conquering southern Scotland and building the Antonine Wall.

 Marcus Aurelius (reign: 161 - 180 AD)

-Marcus Aurelius was known as the Philosopher and even wrote a philosophy book called Meditations.
-He ruled the Empire during this period of the Roman Principate with a co-Emperor called Lucius Verus.
-He fought the Marcomannic wars against the Parthian Empire.
-During his reign, the Empire was affected by the Antonine Plague a pandemic which killed close to 5 million people.
+Marcus Aurelius, also known as the Philosopher, ruled the Roman Empire during the period of the Roman Principate alongside his co-Emperor Lucius Verus.
+He fought the Marcomannic wars against the Parthian Empire and wrote a philosophy book called Meditations.
+During his reign, the Empire was struck by the Antonine Plague, a pandemic that claimed the lives of close to five million people.